JeffJetton/retrofeed/instructions.md

 ## Composite Video

 Your Pi will need to send video using the composite output.
-On most modern Pis, this uses the so-called "audio" port and requires a special cable or adapter.
+On Raspberry Pi 3s and 4s, this uses the so-called "audio" port and requires a special cable or adapter.
 Pretty much any commercially-available cable with a tip-ring-ring-sleeve 1/8" (3.5mm) plug on one end and three 1/4" RCA plugs on the other should do the job.
 These can be found for under 10USD.
 If you get the kind that is designed for camcorders, they'll do the job, although they're wired a bit differently: The Pi's video signal will actually come out the "audio right" plug (which is usually red).

+(If you're using a Pi 5, this is going to require a **lot** more work, as they don't have built-in composite output jacks.)

 To switch on composite output, launch Raspi-Config from the command line:

 `sudo raspi-config`